AlexanderKud/Point_Search_JLP/README.md

 Requires C/C++ OpenMP Library to be installed. <a href="https://www.openmp.org">https://www.openmp.org</a>
 You can find the right package manager commands on the Internet for your Linux Distro.

+For Windows use <a href="https://www.msys2.org">https://www.msys2.org</a>
+Tested to compile and work.

 generate_bloom.cpp
 - batch addition
 - batch inversion